whily/notes/legion-archlinux.md

 Note that when installing Plasma applets from AUR, one may meet errors like "runtime library [libQt5Xml.so.5] in /usr/lib may be hidden by files in: /home/whily/anaconda3/lib" and/or "Unknown option 'output-dep-file'".
-This is due to that Anaconda shadows the system binary / library.
-Remove Anaconda binary path from $PATH.
+This is due to that Miniconda shadows the system binary / library.
+Remove Miniconda binary path from $PATH.

 #### Wayland